-The minimum number of influence coefficients which must be stored is equal to the product $NLHS \times (NEQN)^2$.
-However additional matrices may be required, depending on the input parameters ILOG and ISOR in the configuration file.
-ILOG=0 or 1 in all cases.
+The minimum number of influence coefficients which must be stored is equal to the product $NLHS \times (NEQN)^2$ .
+However additional matrices may be required, depending on the input parameter ISOR in the configuration file.
 ISOR=0 or 1 for the low-order panel method, and ISOR=0 for the higher-order method.
-For the real components 4 bytes are required for each coefficient, and the total storage required for all matrices is $S_r = Q_r(NEQN)^2$ where
+For the real components 4 bytes are required for each coefficient, and the total storage required for all matrices is $S_r = Q(NEQN)^2$ where